mjordan/islandora_workbench/README.md

    * `paged_content_page_model_tid` set to your Islandora's term ID for pages
 * The Islandora model of the parent is not set automatically.
 You need to include a `field_model` value for each item in your CSV file.
 * You should also include a `field_display_hints` column in your CSV.
 This value is applied to the parent nodes and also the page nodes, unless the `paged_content_page_display_hints` setting is present in you configuration file.
 However, if you normally don't set the "Display hints" field in your objects but use a Context to determine how objects display, you should not include a `field_display_hints` column in your CSV file.
-* The metadata CSV should not contain a `file` column (unlike every other Islandora Workbench configuration, which requires a `file` field in the CSV).
+* Unlike every other Islandora Workbench configuration, the metadata CSV should not contain a `file` column.
 * `id` can be defined as another field name using the `id_field` configuration option.
 If you do define a different ID field using the `id_field` option, creating the parent/paged item relationships will still work.
-* Even though minimal metadata is assigned to pages using this method (automatically generated title and Islandora model only), you can add additional metadata using an `update` task.
+* The Drupal content type for page nodes is inherited from the parent, unless you specify a different content type in the `paged_content_page_content_type` setting in your configuration file.

-### With page-level metadata
+### With page/child-level metadata

 Using this method, the metadata CSV file contains a row for each parent and all child items.
-You should use this method when you are creating books, newspaper issues, or other paged content where each page has its own metadata, or when you are created compound objects of any Islandora model.
-The files for each page are named explicitly in the `file` column rather than being grouped into a subdirectory.
+You should use this method when you are creating books, newspaper issues, or other paged content where each page has its own metadata, or when you are creating compound objects of any Islandora model.
+The files for each page are named explicitly in the `file` column rather than being in a subdirectory.
 To link the pages to the parent, Workbench establishes parent/child relationships between items with `parent_id` values (the pages/children) with that are the same as the `id` value of another item (the parent).
 For this to work, your CSV file must contain a `parent_id` field plus the standard Islandora fields `field_weight`, `field_member_of`, and `field_model` (the role of these last three fields will be explained below).
 The `id` field is required in all CSV files useed to create content.

 The following example illustrates how this works.
 Here is the raw CSV data: